Stationary completeness: the $N$-body short-range case: Introduction

 \end{defn}

 In this paper we take the existence of the channel wave operators for granted, although this property is an easy consequence of our method (see Remark \ref{remark:R} \ref{item:2Sk}).
-With this in place it is readily seen that their completeness is equivalent to the property that Lebesgue almost all energies are stationary complete (see \cite{Sk3}).
+With this in place the assertion of their completeness is equivalent to the assertion that Lebesgue almost all energies are stationary complete (see \cite{Sk3}).
 In particular we obtain asymptototic completeness as a consequence of the following main result of the paper (stated here for the standard $N$-body short-range model only). \begin{thm} All $\lambda \in \vE$ are stationary complete for the Hamiltonian $H$. \end{thm}

-Note that while \eqref{eq:wavD1} may be taken as a definition (although implicit) of the wave matrices, \eqref{eq:ScatEnergy22233} is a non-trivial derived property.
-The notion of stationary complete energies was introduced and studied in \cite{Sk3} in fact for a model including long-range potentials of the type studied previously in \cite{De, En}, in particular for the atomic $N$-body Hamiltonian.
+Note that while \eqref{eq:wavD1} may be taken as a definition of the channel wave matrices (although of course incomplete and implicit), \eqref{eq:ScatEnergy22233} is a non-trivial derived property.
+The notion of stationary complete energies was studied in \cite{Sk3} for a model including long-range potentials of the type studied previously in \cite{De, En}, in particular for the atomic $N$-body Hamiltonian.
 Even in the long-range setting Lebesgue almost all non-threshold energies are stationary complete, however it was left as an open problem to show stationary completeness at fixed energy in that case.
-For the atomic $N$-body model the problem is still open for $N\geq 4$, however recently solved for a natural class of long-range potentials for $N=3$ \cite{Sk2}.
+For the atomic $N$-body model the problem remains open for $N\geq 4$, however it was recently solved for Derezi\'nski-Enss type long-range potentials for $N=3$ \cite{Sk2}.